Top 11 Growth Hacks You Need to Survive in 2021

 Numbers are an important metric to check the success of any campaign.
 And this is where the digital analytics, click tracking, and scroll tracking come in handy.
 Using these tracking techniques, companies can optimize their marketing return on investments and content offerings among other things to improve overall business performance.

 Click Tracking allows you to know the number of times each link has been clicked by your subscribers.
 You can also track when specific elements on the page are scrolled into view.
-This analytical approach helps to position text and links in a manner so that they get optimum response.
+This analytical approach helps to position text and links in a manner so that they get an optimum response.

 #9 Communities (Join, Ask, Answer)